Kaelnor/xcp-ng-pulumi-packer-example/README.md

 Another possibility is adding collision checks when generating the addresses by querying XenOrchestra's API.

 #### Set static memory limits at VM creation

+**EDIT 28/08/2025: Since pulumi-xenorchestra v2.2.0, hooks are not necessary anymore as the memory limits can be set through the `memory_min` and `memory_max` arguments in the VM resource constructor.
+I'm keeping the old workaround description below as a similar process can be useful for other purposes.**

 At time of writing, the pulumi/terraform XenOrchestra provider will only set the dynamic memoryMax when creating VMs.